Buy a Small Intestinal Bacterial Overgrowth (SIBO) breath test

 Do I need to stop taking any medication before I do the Smart SIBO test?

 Please do not stop any medication without the consent of your Doctor.
 In the past it was believed PPI’s needed to be stopped before testing, this is no longer the case.
-You can take the test whilst using PPI’s but on the day of the test please take your PPI after you have completed the test.
+You can take the test whilst using PPI’s but on the day of the test please take your PPI after you have completed the test if authorised by your GP.
 Laxatives should not be taken the day before the test.
+Do not stop taking any medication without the approval of your doctor.

 Can I drink water the night before the test when fasting?